sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 - Relation: The final recipe is found based on the ingredients the users contibute, the rating of these ingredients, and the group members' allergies.
 If the *solo* option is chosen, the favorite cuisine and allergies of the user will be taken into account.

 ## External API
-The [spoonacular API](https://spoonacular.com/food-api) is used to

-rieve the final recipes based on the given ingredients, intolerances, favourite cuisines and dietary preferences.
+The [spoonacular API](https://spoonacular.com/food-api) is used to retrieve the final recipes based on the given ingredients, intolerances, favourite cuisines and dietary preferences.
 The ingredients, which the user can choose to contribute to the meal, are also retrieved from the API to avoid the need for natural language processing in the backend.
 Furthermore, the intolerances (or allergies), favourite cuisines and dietary preferences used to personalize the profiles are retrieved from spoonacular to later match the requests to the API.

 We distinguish between the recipe retrieval for a.) groups and b.) for single users (*solo* option).
 For every displayed final recipe, two calls are needed: First, to retrieve the recipe suggestion based on a.) the ingredients with respect to the intolerances b.) intolerances, dietary preferences and favourite cuisines.
 With the second call, more detailed information such as image, instructions and ready-in-minutes are retrieved.
 For the first call we use the complex search provided by spoonacular, with the following additions: `ignorePantry=true` (we assume that pantry items are at home already), `type=main course` (we give only recipes for main courses), `sort=max-used-ingredients` (we first maximise the used ingredients, instead of minimising the additionally needed ones).
 The second call uses the `api.spoonacular.com/recipes/id/information` call to retrieve the additional information on the recipe.